WalidKurchied/night-shift-ui/README.md

 1. Go to Atom > Preferences
 2. Click on Themes from the left menu bar
-3. From the UI Theme select night shift.
+3. From the UI Theme select night shift